 For many years Heel spurs have been misdiagnosed as the cause of the severe pain in the heel.
-Upon x-ray, practitioners observed a spur-like growth of bone at the point where the plantar fascial ligament inserts to the heel – this can be clearly seen in the x-ray below.
+Upon x-ray, practitioners observed a spur-like growth of bone at the point where the plantar fascial ligament, or Achilles Tendon inserts at the heel – this can be clearly seen in the x-ray below.
 It was therefore wrongfully concluded that such an obvious growth must be the cause of the pain.

-Unfortunately this misdiagnosis resulted in many years of ineffective treatment (and still available today) with patients unable to find a cure that offered any long-term relief.
-Spurs are nature’s way of making a connection to torn or inflamed soft tissue.
-They are created by pain, but not a part of the pain.
+Unfortunately, this misdiagnosis resulted in many years of ineffective treatment (and this still occurs today) with patients unable to find a cure that offered any long-term relief.
+Spurs are nature’s way of making a connection to tight tissue that pulls on an attachment.
+They are created by pulling, but are not a part of the pain.

-The ractual pain is the pulling and tearing of the micro fibres of the soft tissue at its insertion point at the heel.
-The ensuing growth of bone or “heel spur” is merely the body’s attempt to stop pain.
+The actual pain is the pulling and tearing of the micro fibres of the soft tissue at its insertion point at the heel.
+The ensuing growth of bone or “heel spur” is merely a by-product.

-For more information or to book a consultation phone us on 1300 855 853 or Enquire Online.
-We currently consult in North Sydney, Sydney CBD, Parramatta and Brisbane.
+For more information or to book a consultation phone us on 8211 0600 or Enquire Online.
+We currently consult in North Sydney, Sydney CBD, Parramatta and Narellan.

 From this assessment the source and the treatment options can be determined.